 - Endowed Chair in Alzheimer’s Research – This endowment will support one of our nation’s leading Alzheimer’s scientists, Dr. Huntington Potter, whose seminal research linking Down syndrome and Alzheimer’s brought him to the Linda Crnic Institute for Down Syndrome.
 Funds from this endowment contribute to Dr. Potter’s world-class research and clinical care programs for patients who have Alzheimer’s.
 Adult patients with Down syndrome are a key focus of Dr. Potter’s work.

 - Endowed Chair in Clinical Research for People with Down Syndrome – This endowment will support clinical research at the Anna and John J. Sie Center for Down Syndrome at the Children’s Hospital Colorado.
 Funds from this endowment will allow researchers to answer important questions related to (a) the frequency of certain disease or conditions found in patients with Down syndrome, (b) how people with Down syndrome respond to medication or therapies, and (c) how to disseminate the best practices nationally and internationally regarding appropriate medical care for people with Down syndrome.

-- Endowed Directorship in Inclusive Education - This endowment will support the work of nationally renowned and beloved inclusion expert, Patti McVay.
-Funds from this endowment will allow McVay to train more schools, principals, teachers, paraeducators and parents in other states and to mentor inclusion specialists through a fellowship program.
+- Endowed Directorship in Inclusive Education – Funds from this endowment will allow Global Down Syndrome Foundation to train more schools, principals, teachers, paraeducators and parents, and to mentor inclusion specialists through a fellowship program.

 - Endowed Chair in Physical Therapy – This endowment will fund the work of the world-renowned physical therapist and beloved Down syndrome expert, Patricia C. Winders, and allow her to engage in more research and mentor other physical therapists interested in helping people with Down syndrome.